enkidevs/curriculum/.archived/sql/ddl/alter/add-default-value.md

 ---
 ## Practice

-Consider the "region" table.
-We want to set default value 1 to all entries under "region_id" column:
+Look at the "region" table.
+We want to set 1 as the default value to all entries in the "region_id" column:
 ```
 id | region_id |      name
 ===+===========+===============